-The Sydney Intermodal Terminal Alliance (SIMTA) is a consortium of Qube Logistics and Aurizon.
-The SIMTA Moorebank Intermodal Terminal Facility (SIMTA proposal) is proposed to be located on the land parcel currently occupied by the Defence National Storage and Distribution Centre (DNSDC) on Moorebank Avenue, Moorebank, south west of Sydney.
-SIMTA proposes to develop the DNSDC occupied site into an intermodal terminal facility and warehouse/distribution facility, which will offer container storage and warehousing solutions with direct rail access to Port Botany.
-Construction of the rail connection from the SIMTA site to the Southern Sydney Freight Line (SSFL) will be undertaken as part of the first stage of works for the SIMTA proposal.
+The Sydney Intermodal Terminal Alliance (SIMTA) is a joint venture between Stockland, Qube Logistics and QR National.
+The SIMTA site is located on the land parcel known as the Defence National Storage and Distribution Centre (DNSDC) site in Moorebank Avenue, Moorebank, south-west of Sydney.
+SIMTA proposes to develop the DNSDC site into an intermodal terminal facility and warehouse/distribution centre, which will offer container storage and warehousing solutions with direct rail access.